Merri2017/pokedex2.0/README.md

 # pokedex2.0
+##NYCDA - WDF - Project #2
-A pokemon trainer showcase website that displays information focused around 3 pokemon using AJAX to retrieve data.
+##A pokemon trainer showcase website that displays information focused around 3 pokemon using AJAX to retrieve data.
 The focus is client side.

-Mobile responsive, mobile app demo displayed in a phone frame on a webpage.
+##Mobile responsive, mobile app demo displayed in a phone frame on a webpage.

-Getting Started
+##Getting Started
 Not open for development or testing yet.

-Deployment
+##Deployment
 Add additional notes about how to deploy this on a live system

-Built With
+##Built With
 HTML
 CSS/SASS
 JavaScript
 JQuery

-Contributing
+##Contributing
 Coming soon

-Acknowledgments
+##Acknowledgments
 Inspiration: A mobile app pokedex for the adventurous but budget conscious pokemon trainer.